m3liora/Reverse/HelloRE/README.md

 ![image-5.png](./image-5.png)

-* Notice that we only search for user call, so just check whichever has the "FUNC" prefix.
+* Notice that we only search for user call, so just check whichever has the "FUN" prefix.
 Let's try the first one.

 ```
 void __fastcall FUN_00402390(int param_1)